-The investment in Speyside is carried at fair value.
+The investments in Speyside, London Array and SG Green Hydrogen Bidco Limited are carried at fair value.
 The investment comprises a combination of loans and equity into the investment vehicle which own the underlying asset, and the fair value movements above have been allocated to equity.
 At such point that the equity carrying value may be reduced to nil, further reductions will be allocated against loan investments.